AdrianoGratani/spaceInvaders-game/README.md

 My version of this classic game is made using Canvas and JavaScript.
 Canvas is a very user-friendly library for drawing and creating animations within HTML pages.
 I followed Object Oriented Programming principals for the logic of the game, and used sprites to render both the starship and the invaders.
-This game is definitely more advanced than Pacman in terms of loops, randomization and animations (explosion)
+This game is definitely more advanced than Pacman in terms of iits use of Canvas, loops, randomization and animations (for explosion).

 ### Code ###